Student Finance

 To complete the FAFSA, students must:

-Contributor is a new term on the 2024-25 FAFSA form and refers to anyone (you, your spouse, if married) required to provide information on your FAFSA form.
+Contributor refers to anyone required to provide information on your FAFSA form such as you and your spouse.
 Being identified as a contributor on the FAFSA form does not make your spouse responsible for paying for your educational costs.

-- If you are married (and not separated) as of the date you filled out the FAFSA and filed a 2022 federal tax return jointly with your spouse, then you will report your spouse's information on the FAFSA form but they will not be identified as a contributor.
+• If you are married (and not separated) as of the date you filled out the FAFSA and filed a 2023 federal tax return jointly with your spouse, then you will report your spouse's information on the FAFSA form, and they will not be considered as a contributor

-- If you are married (and not separated) as of the date you file the FAFSA and did not file a 2022 federal tax return jointly with your spouse, then your spouse will be considered a contributor on your FAFSA form.
+• If you are married (and not separated) as of the date you filed the FAFSA and did not file a 2023 federal tax return jointly with your spouse, then your spouse will be considered a contributor on your FAFSA form.

-- If you are married (and not separated) as of the date you filled out the FAFSA but were not married in 2022 (and therefore didn't file federal taxes as married), your spouse's 2022 income will need to be manually added to the FAFSA form.
+• If you are married (and not separated) as of the date you completed the FAFSA but were not married in 2023 (and therefore didn't file federal taxes as married), your spouse's 2023 income needs to be manually added to the FAFSA form.

-- If you filed 2022 taxes as married but you are no longer married when filling out the FAFSA form, the spouse's income will need to be subtracted.
+• If you filed 2023 taxes as married but are no longer married when completing the FAFSA form, the spouse's income must be subtracted.

 Documents to have on hand when completing the FAFSA form, if applicable: